Yellow Slip in Cyprus

 The application type and forms used to obtain a Yellow Slip differ for European Union citizens and their family members who are not European Union citizens.

-MEU1 – Application form for EU citizens in Cyprus
+MEU1 – Residence permit for EU citizens in Cyprus

 The MEU1 is a Registration Certificate for EU, EEA, and Swiss citizens and their family members who are also Union citizens.
-It is required for stays in Cyprus longer than three months and formalises their right to reside.
-The certificate grants free employment access and does not expire.
+It is required for stays in Cyprus of more than 3 months and formalises their right to reside in Cyprus.
+The certificate grants free access to employment and does not expire.

 You can download the form here: MEU1B form (PDF, 650 KB).